 Cellars

 Repair category -

-Notes None.
+Notes None

 Electricity

 Repair category 2

-Notes The electrical installation is dated as the electrical switchgear is of a style consistent with having been installed a number of years ago and may not meet with current regulations.
+Notes The electrical installation is dated as the electrical switch gear is of a style consistent with having been installed a number of years ago and there are a lack of electrical sockets in some apartments.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.